Mamuka Mamulashvili

+Biography

 Early life

 Mamuka Mamulashvili was born on 22 April 1978 in Tbilisi, the capital of the then Georgian Soviet Socialist Republic in the Soviet Union.
-His father was a Georgian military officer, Zurab Mamulashvili.
+His father, Zurab Mamulashvili, was a military commander during the 1992–1993 War in Abkhazia.
 His sister, Nona Mamulashvili, is a politician and deputy of Parliament of Georgia.
-She is a member of the United National Movement party.
+He is a member of the United National Movement party of former Georgian President Mikheil Saakashvili.

-Abkhaz–Georgian conflict
+War in Abkhazia

 Mamulashvili fought for Georgia in the War in Abkhazia (1992–1993) when he was 14, alongside his father who was a Georgian military officer.
 Mamulashvili later recalled, "My first war was in the 1990s, in Abkhazia."
 During the war he was captured by Abkhaz forces and held for three months before being released.

 First Chechen War

 Mamulashvili fought as a foreign volunteer against Russian forces in the First Chechen War (1994–1996).

 Return to Georgia

 After the First Chechen War, Mamulashvili traveled to Paris to finish his education.
-He then returned to Georgia and served as a senior military advisor to Georgian president Mikheil Saakashvili.
+He then returned to Georgia and served as a senior military advisor to Georgian President Mikheil Saakashvili.

 Mamulashvili fought for Georgia in the Russo-Georgian War of 2008.